 In order to disseminate value proposition of our treatment with payers, medical societies and policymakers, we need to publish our data in the reputed medical journals and conferences.
 Most payers require data to be published in peer-reviewed scientific journals to be considered in the reimbursement decision process.
-Following our I-year results landmark publication, we are actively building the RefluxStopTM publication strategy and expect to announce several landmark research outcomes later this year followed by several other abstracts and whitepapers by early next year.
-With growing number of KOLs and COEs joining the RefluxStopTM community, we foresee a significant growth in the published evidence base for RefluxStop that should pave the way for accelerating market access approvals in years to come.
+Following our 1-year results landmark publication, we are actively building the RefluxStop[TM] publication strategy and expect to announce several landmark research outcomes later this year followed by several other abstracts and whitepapers by early next year.
+With growing number of KOLs and COEs joining the RefluxStop[TM] community, we foresee a significant growth in the published evidence base for RefluxStop that should pave the way for accelerating market access approvals in years to come.

 Over the past decade, there has been a strong trend of evidence-based reimbursement decision for new technologies.
 To objectively assess the value of a new technology/ treatment, payers conduct an in-depth evidence review, commonly referred as "Health Technology Assessment (HTA)", of the clinical, economic, and societal value of the new treatment compared to the current alternative available options.
 An HTA approval can play a huge role in justifying the pricing of a new device, supporting adequate reimbursement approval, and ultimately, help accelerate broader product adoption by providers and KOLs.
+RefluxStopTM and its unique deployment tool

-In summary, we believe RefluxStopTM is a game-changing opportunity for Acid Reflux market.
+In summary, we believe RefluxStop[TM] is a game-changing opportunity for Acid Reflux market.
 It has the potential to help transform patient outcomes and potentially become a new standard of care for the right patient population.
-RefluxStopTM is our core commercial priority with a multi-billion dollar market opportunity, and will be ripe for substantial market growth once we have successfully established market access pathway in key markets.
+RefluxStop[TM] is our core commercial priority with a multi-billion dollar market opportunity, and will be ripe for substantial market growth once we have successfully established market access pathway in key markets.

-RefluxStopTM Real-World Performance - Straight from the World-Leading Reflux Experts:
+RefluxStop[TM] Real-World Performance - Straight from the World-Leading Reflux Experts:

-The most important goal of our strategy is to ensure RefluxStop $^{\text{TM}}$ patients and surgeons can achieve excellent outcomes and are happy with the treatment.
+The most important goal of our strategy is to ensure RefluxStop[TM] patients and surgeons can achieve excellent outcomes and are happy with the treatment.